Shivam0609/helm-mask-secrets/README.md

 ## About

-A helm plugin that provides ability to mask Secrets data, Which otherwise is visible as base64 encoded text in helm dry-run.
+A helm plugin that provides ability to mask secrets data, which otherwise is visible as base64 encoded text in helm dry-run.

 # Getting Started 🚀